 What has changed are:

-- weaponry, now able to kill and injure hundreds of thousands with the drop of one missile, leaving all of the infrastructure intact for use by the attacker at a later time;
+- weaponry, now able to kill and injure hundreds of thousands with the drop of one missile, leaving all the infrastructure intact for use by the attacker later;

 - which nation or religious order is on top.
-The western nations and Christianity are on the top of the power struggle at the moment.
+The western nations and Christianity are on the top of the power struggle now.

 What has not changed are: